South Korea to spend US$6.5 billion on R&D to cut reliance on Japanese imports

 South Korea on Monday announced plans to invest about 7.8 trillion won (US$6.48 billion) in research and development to foster the local production of materials and equipment over the next seven years and cut reliance on Japanese imports.

-SEOUL: South Korea on Monday announced plans to invest about 7.8 trillion won (US$6.48 billion) in research and development to foster the local production of materials and equipment over the next seven years and cut reliance on Japanese imports.
+SEOUL: South Korea on Monday announced plans to invest about 7.8 trillion won (US$6.48 billion) in research and development for local materials, parts and equipment over the next seven years in an effort to cut the reliance on Japanese imports.

 The move comes after Japan on Friday dropped Korea from its "white list" of countries with fast-track export status, intensifying a row over wartime forced laborers..